 The only travel rewards card on this list, the Capital One VentureOne Rewards Credit Card offers 1.25 miles per $1 spent on every purchase.
 Your rewards can be redeemed for travel expenses such as flights, hotels and car rentals through Capital One’s travel portal.
 Plus, there’s a $0 annual fee, making it an affordable option for those looking to earn travel rewards.

-On top of it all, you’ll also get 20,000 bonus miles when you spend at least $500 on purchases within the first 3 months of account opening.
+On top of it all, you’ll also get 20,000 bonus miles when you spend at least $500 on purchases within the first 3 months of account opening, along with a $100 credit to use towards flights, stays and rental cars booked through Capital One Travel during your first cardholder year.

 The Capital One VentureOne Rewards Credit Card also provides access to CreditWise, which allows you to monitor your credit score and track your progress.
 It includes a credit simulator, which allows you to choose “what if” actions regarding your financial situation to see how certain decisions may affect your credit score.